 When necessary to change or connect the pump power cable to the control box, make certain the incoming power is OFF and LOCKED OUT.
 Make certain the control box is PROPERLY GROUNDED and that the electrical data on the control matches the motor name plate data.
-Connect the pump power cable to the control box as shown in Figure 6 in this section.
+Connect the pump power cable to the control box as shown Figure B-6.
 Use conduit or cable clamps to secure the power and accessory cables to the control box.
 Make certain that all connections are tight and that cable entry points are rainproof.

-Figure 7.
+Figure B-6.
 Pump Power Cable Connection Diagram (All Models)